 Twitch music goes a long way in elevating your streams, but you don’t need to risk DMCA claims to use great music.
 By using a source like Musicbed, you can use better music without the worry of claims.

-You can even test it out with a free trial.
 And if you already have a personal subscription, you’re already covered to use Musicbed songs on your Twitch channel!
-Just email our team at email@example.com to add it to your plan if it is not already.
+Just email our team at firstname.lastname@example.org to add it to your plan if it is not already.

 If you have any questions about Twitch music or how to use Musicbed in your videos, email us at email@example.com with the subject line “Twitch Music” and we can help answer any questions you may have.